-For starters, you get 5,000 KrisFlyer Miles on your first charge (new cardholders only) and 7,500 KrisFlyer Miles for spending S$3,000 in the first three months.
+For starters, you get 5,000 KrisFlyer Miles on your first charge (new cardholders only) and 8,000 KrisFlyer Miles for spending $5,000 within the first three months.
 You will also earn 5,500 KrisFlyer miles based on the 1.1 mpd rate for local spend.

-Furthermore, if you’re a regular Grab user, all the more reason to grab this card because you earn 3.1 KrisFlyer miles for every S$1 spent on Grab, up to S$200 spend in each calendar month.
+Furthermore, if you’re a regular Grab user, all the more reason to grab this card because you earn 3.1 KrisFlyer miles for every $1 spent on Grab, up to S$200 spend in each calendar month.
 It’ll be a sure way to boost your miles earnings.
-Sign up now and get your first year fee waived.
+Sign up now and get your first-year fee waived.

 Lastly, this card gets you covered with travel protection and privileges like two complimentary airport lounge access per year.